M0ustach3/ProjetSysExpl/Daemon/README.md

 # Daemon

 daemon is a program meant to change the wallpaper every 30 mins.
+This does NOT YET activate itself at startup.

 ## Installation